 What to Ask Any AI Vendor Right Now

-Summary: Tenet Security's Agentjacking research showed a single fake Sentry error report hijacking AI coding agents at a $250B company and 100+ other organizations, with no breach or stolen credentials.
+Summary: Tenet Security's Agentjacking research showed a single fake Sentry error report hijacking AI coding agents at a $250B company and 100+ other organizations, with no breach and no stolen credentials.
+Sentry called the flaw "technically not defensible" and shipped a filter for one payload string.
 The root cause is that MCP-connected agents treat tool output as trusted instructions and can't tell a real crash from an attacker's payload.
 Air-gapped hardware closes the cloud exfiltration category but not this one.
 The missing layer gates execution by where data came from, not what it looks like.
-Ask any vendor what their agent is allowed to execute and who decided it could.
+Ask any vendor what their agent's allowed to execute and who decided it could.